waithiran22/Counting-Cars/README.md

 ### speed - state license plate
 <img src="CarGraphs/speedVSlicenseplate1.png" height = 300, width = 450>

 This is a segmented bar chart that displays the distribution of car speeds within different ranges for cars from different license plate states (IA for Iowa, IL for Illinois, and MI for Michigan).
+Most of the cars in the dataset are in the speed range of "20-29 mph", with Illinois (IL) having the highest count in this range.
+Also, the range of "34-39 mph" also has a considerable amount of cars driving at that speed.

+In terms of state-speed observations, cars with Iowa (IA) license plates have the least variation in speed, with a very low count across the board and no cars exceeding 29 mph.
+Illinois (IL) is the state with the most amount of cars, observing the biggest amount of cars driving in the range of "34-39 mph".
+The least number of cars come from Michigan (MI), with only one car recorded driving at 36 mph.

+The graph suggests that cars with Illinois license plates may tend to drive faster compared to Iowa and Michigan, given the counts in the higher speed range.

+Last, the sample sizes for each state may influence the interpretation.

 ```
 #Categorizing the speeds into ranges